spring-attic/understanding/pojo/README.md

 In this example, your code isn't directly tied to any interface.
 Instead, the responsibility of connecting it to a JMS queue is moved into annotations, which are easier to update.
 In this specific example, you could replace `@JmsListener` with `@RabbitListener`.
 In other situations, it's possible to have POJO-based solutions without ANY specific annotations.

-This is just one example, but is not meant to illustrate JMS vs. RabbitMQ, but instead the value of coding without being tied to specific interfaces.
-By using **plain old Java objects**, your code is much more simplified, which lends to better testing, flexibility, and ability to change technical decisions at future stages based on knowledge and shifting requirements.
+This is just one example.
+It is not meant to illustrate JMS vs. RabbitMQ, but instead the value of coding without being tied to specific interfaces.
+By using **plain old Java objects**, your code can be much simpler.
+This lends itself to better testing, flexibility, and ability to make new decisions in the future.

 The Spring Framework and its various portfolio projects are always aiming for ways to reduce coupling between your code and existing libraries.
 This is a principle concept of dependency injection, where the way your service is utilized should be part of wiring the application and not the service itself.